 3. Set a variable named “title” and use the first value from the response body

-4. POST the value stored in variable $title$ to HTTPbin (note we surround our variable in ‘$’)
+4. POST the value stored in variable $title$ to HTTPbin (note we surround our variable with ‘$’)

 5. Check that the response contains the value we defined